TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Girls

-Shop AllStock smart!More basics means more time between loads!select stylesBUY 1 GET 1 FREE\*Women's bras20% OFFMen's underwearBUY 1 GET 1 50% OFF\*Kids' basics$9 EA.Face masksGet 'em while they're hauteThe best names in beauty have everything you need to look and feel your best.
+Shop AllGet 'em while they're hauteThe best names in beauty have everything you need to look and feel your best.
 UP TO 15% OFF Salon haircareselect stylesBeauty Trending Right NowExcluded from coupons.UP TO 50% OFFBedroom essentials that take you from A to Zzzzzs.select styles

 *   Shop All